blainsmith/Statamic-Embedly-Plugin/README.md

 Calling the plugin from the theme or within contnet is done with `{{ embedly url="VIDEO_TWEET_PHOTO_URL" }}`.

+View [Embed.ly's providers](http://embed.ly/providers) to see which services are supported without an API key

 ## To Do

 - Return raw data from Embed.ly API
+- Enable calls with an Embed.ly API key
+- Exapand arguments to use ones listed on [http://embed.ly/docs/arguments](http://embed.ly/docs/arguments)